markwatson/poker/README.md

 ### Running from source

-To use this first get [Leiningen](https://github.com/technomancy/leiningen), and then execute:
+To compile and run from source, first get [Leiningen](https://github.com/technomancy/leiningen), and then execute:

      $ lein compile
      $ lein trampoline run